but0n/but0n.xyz/README.md

 INFORMATION
 =====

-main.css - Library for MAIN code.
+main.css - About layout, position, box color, font size, margin, padding and so on.

 Created by Jack, October 18, 2015.